dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 end
 ```

-And we will add then logic in the loop to check if any of the effect has the name of `"Bandage"`.
+We will add the logic in the loop to check if any of the effects has the name of `"Bandage"`.
 If so, we set the `timeActive` field to its `duration` so the effect will end.

 ```Lua hl_lines="2-5"
     for _, activeMagicEffect in ipairs(activeMagicEffectList) do